greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/reporting-and-dashboarding-framework_1_1.md

 ---
 title: Customer Success Reporting and Dashboarding framework
 description: This page describes the underlying philosophy and framework for how to consider and build toward the long term goal of effective and efficient reporting and dashboarding
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/reporting-and-dashboarding-framework_1_1/
+linkTitle: Customer Success Reporting and Dashboarding framework
+type: docs
 ---

 ## Problem statement